 In terms of the repealed section 118 of the Interim Constitution the Commission had to report to the President annually on its activities and the President had to table those reports in the National Assembly and the Senate.
 The existing section 15 of the Act provides for additional reports to be submitted to the President and Parliament by the Commission.
 However, in terms of section 181(5) of the Constitution the Chapter 9 Institutions, which includes the Commission, are accountable to the National Assembly and must report on their activities and the performance of their functions to the National Assembly at least once a year.
-Clause 18 deals with reports by the Commission and is, apart from certain amendments, similar to the existing section 15 of the Act.
+Clause 19 deals with reports by the Commission and is, apart from certain amendments, similar to the existing section 15 of the Act.
 Provision is, among others, made-

-(a) for the insertion of the provisions of section 181(5) of the Constitution in order to confirm the requirement contained in that section (subsection (1));

-- (b) that the Commission must, in such a report to the National Assembly, also report on the achievement of its objectives (subsection (1)); - (c) that the Commission must "as soon as possible" (and no longer on a quarterly basis as the case is at present), submit to the National Assembly (and no longer to the President and Parliament as is presently the case) reports on the findings in respect of functions and investigations of a serious nature which were performed or conducted by it (subsection (2)); and - (d) that if the Commission makes any finding or recommendation in respect of a matter investigated by it known to the head of the organisation or institution or the executive authority of any national or provincial department concerned, that that head or executive authority must within 60 days after becoming aware of such finding or recommendation respond in writing to the Commission, indicating whether his or her organisation, institution or department intends taking steps to give effect to such finding or recommendation, if any such steps are required (subsection (4)).
+- (a) for the insertion of the provisions of section 181(5) of the Constitution in order to confirm the requirement contained in that section (subsection (1)): - (b) that the Commission must, in such a report to the National Assembly, also report on the achievement of its objectives (subsection (1)); - (c) that the Commission must "as soon as possible" (and no longer on a quarterly basis as the case is at present), submit to the National Assembly (and no longer to the President and Parliament as is presently the case) reports on the findings in respect of functions and investigations of a serious nature which were performed or conducted by it (subsection (2)); and - (d) that if the Commission makes any finding or recommendation in respect of a matter investigated by it known to the organisation or institution concerned, that organisation or institution must within 30 days after becoming aware of such finding or recommendation respond in writing to the Commission, indicating the steps that it has taken to give effect to such finding or recommendation, if any such steps are required (subsection (4)).

 The existing section 16 of the Act contains provisions pertaining to the staff, finances and accountability of the Commission.
-As a result of clause 20 (see paragraph 2.2.21 hereunder) and the proposed amendments to the existing section 19 of the Act (see paragraph 2.2.24 hereunder), section 16 has to be amended in order to provide only for matters relating to the staff of the Commission.
-The other provisions of the existing section 16, pertaining to the finances and accountability of the Commission, have been included in the proposed new section 20.
-Clause 19 is, apart from certain amendments, similar to the existing section 16 as far as it pertains to matters relating to the staff of the Commission.
+As a result of clause 21 (see paragraph 2.2.22 hereunder) and the proposed amendments to the existing section 19 of the Act (see paragraph 2.2.25 hereunder), section 16 has to be amended in order to provide only for matters relating to the staff of the Commission.
+The other provisions of the existing section 16, pertaining to the finances and accountability of the Commission, have been included in the proposed new section 21.
+Clause 20 is, apart from certain amendments, similar to the existing section 16 as far as it pertains to matters relating to the staff of the Commission.
 Provision is, among others, made-